 Finally, I found that customer list again, which showed the customer’s address, and I punched the address into my own GPS.
 I made the delivery, a few miles away (not far from the first delivery on that Dash).
 I called her as I approached and apologized for the delay, since she had placed her order quite a while before.
 When she heard why it was late, she was very understanding and gracious.

 My average per hour would have been more if I hadn’t had to spend so much time on that one Dash.

 Anyway, it’s turned out to be an unexpectedly pleasant way to make an unexpected amount of money.
 Like I said, not something I want to make a career out of, and of course it’s not something I can do online when we move overseas.
-But until then, it can provide some nice supplemental income, so we can help the Roth IRA to last longer.
+But until then, it can provide some nice supplemental income, so we can help our retirments funds last longer.

 Another nice thing is that I can log on when I want and log off when I want.
 And while I’m on, I can pick the deliveries I want to make.
 Each one that shows up also shows how much I’ll make from it, so if it’s a decent amount, you have to jump on it before someone else does.